 Using Soft Concrete: Soft Concrete is a unique material by adding a small addition of polymer (plastic) it becomes three times as elastic as normal concrete.
 Soft Concrete is not so soft that it can be bent, it's still a stone material but it has a pleasant feeling to it.
 It feels warm, soft and comfortable.
 It contains no environmentally harmful substances.
 Soft Concrete is cast of a relatively viscous mass that causes the surface to receive a varying smoothness.
 Each pour has a slight color variation and contributes to the unique vibrant impression that each piece gives.
 The best way to clean this material is with detergent, a soft dish brush in horsehair and tepid water, then wipe dry with a dish towel and allow to air for a little.

 We believe that living with natural textiles is best for you and for our planet.
-All our textiles and woollens are 100% natural, sustainably sources and fairly traded and where possible made using organic materials or yarn and skins from our free range mountain sheep producers.
+All our textiles and woollens are 100% natural, sustainably sourced and fairly traded and where possible made using organic materials or yarn and skins from our free range mountain sheep producers.
 You can create a cosy, natural home for the whole family with pollution-free, unbleached and undyed materials, apparel and soft furnishings from our extensive range.

 All our throws, sheepskin rugs and woollens are made from natural fibers, from luxurious merino to virgin wool and special sheep breeds: woven, felted and knitted into our vast array of designs and styles.